TritonDataCenter/sdc-cnapi/docs/README.md

         -d '{ "kernel_args": { "alpha": "able" } }'

+It's also possible to set `boot_modules` either for a single compute node or by default for any compute node. `boot_modules` is a collection of module objects.
+Each member of this collection is expected to have the following
+structure:

+      {
+          "path": "boot module path to be used by booter", "type": "Content type.
+Right now only base64 is supported", "content": "File contents, if necessary encoded as specified" }

+While it's possible that new content types could be added in the future, right now file contents are expected to be base64 encoded and max content length is of 4KB.
+When no value for `content` is specified, it's assumed to be the default.

+    -bash-4.1# sdc-cnapi /boot/ \
+        -X PUT \
+        -d '{ "boot_modules": [ { "path": "etc/ppt_aliases", "content": "cHB0ICIvcGNpQDAsMC9wY2k4MDg2LDE1MUAxL2Rpc3BsYXlAMCIK" } ] }'

 # Setting up a new Server

 Setting when a new server comes online its `status` should be be visible as